-Three of the lifestyle-based weight loss intervention trials reported that there were no adverse events of the intervention,^{118,145,147} and two additional trials (published in the same article) reported that there were no serious adverse events.142 Five trials similarly found no group differences on measures of disordered eating or body dissatisfaction, measures that could potentially show a benefit or harm of the interventions.^{120,136,148,162,163} For example, the good-quality trial with adolescent girls reported the proportion in the intervention and control groups with disordered eating.120 The proportion of girls who reported disordered eating declined in both the intervention and control groups: at baseline 13 girls in each group reported disordered eating, and at 12-month followup one girl in the control group and none of the girls in the intervention group reported such pathology.
+Three of the lifestyle-based weight loss intervention trials reported no adverse events of the intervention, ^{124, 151, 153} and two additional trials (published in the same article) reported no serious adverse events.
+148 Five trials similarly found no group differences on measures of disordered eating or body dissatisfaction, measures that could potentially show a benefit or harm of the interventions. ^{126, 142, 154, 168, 169} For example, the good-quality trial in adolescent girls reported the proportion in the intervention and control groups with disordered eating.
+126 The proportion of girls who reported disordered eating declined in both the intervention and control groups; at baseline, 13 girls in each group reported disordered eating, and at 12-month followup, one girl in the control group and none in the intervention group reported such pathology.

 Fourteen trials were included for the evaluation of adverse effects associated with pharmacotherapy.
-In addition to the 11 trials included for efficacy analyses,^{102,116,117,122,129,134,135, 152,165-167} an additional three metformin trials with durations of less than 6 months were eligible for consideration of harm.^{115,121,128} These three additional trials were small fair-quality trials of 2 to 4 months duration with 24 to 34 participants.
+In addition to the 11 trials included for efficacy analyses, ^{108, 122, 123, 128, 135, 140, 141, 158, 171-173} an additional three metformin trials with duration of less than 6 months were eligible for consideration of harm. ^{121, 127, 134} These three additional trials were small fair-quality trials of 2 to 4 months' duration and 24 to 34 participants.